geostyler/geostyler/src/Component/Symbolizer/Field/ImageField/ImageField.example.md

-This demonstrates the use of ImageField.
+This demonstrates the use of `ImageField`.

 ```jsx
 const React = require('react');